rmeissner/EIPs/EIPS/eip-xxx.md

  ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

-A collection of methods that can by implemented by any wallet provider (e.g. Web3 JavaScript wallet browsers) that enables advanced interaction for dapps.
+A collection of methods that can be implemented by any wallet provider (e.g. Web3 JavaScript wallet browsers) that enables advanced interaction for dapps.
 This will enable the support of new wallet types that are emerging.

  ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->